 Teaching and Learning

-Our curriculum in Reception follows the Australian National Curriculum and the International Baccalaureate Primary Years Programme (PYP) framework.
+Learning from Reception follows the Australian National Curriculum using the IB PYP framework.

-The PYP is a curriculum framework designed for students aged 3 to 12.
-The PYP transdisciplinary framework focuses on the development of the whole child as an inquirer, both at school and beyond.
-Informed by research into how students learn, how educators teach, and the principles and practice of effective assessment, the programme places a powerful emphasis on inquiry-based learning.
+This transdisciplinary approach develops the whole child.
+Informed by research about how children learn, how educators teach, and the principles and practice of effective assessment, the program has a powerful emphasis on inquiry-based learning.